-When it comes down to it, event planning is a details game.
+When it comes down to it, event planning is a game of details.
 That’s because there are SO many to keep track of.
-Between your multiple audiences (vendors, volunteers, attendees, sponsors, staff) and their various needs and wants...it’s enough to make even the most veteran event planner’s head spin!
+Between your multiple audiences (attendees, vendors, volunteers, sponsors, staff) and their various needs, plus all of the typical logistics…it’s enough to make any event planner’s head spin!

 1. Having miscellaneous office supplies on hand

 It’s so easy to get caught up in the items we know we need (name tags, pamphlets, computer chargers, etc.) that we often forget the items we might need — tape, scissors, staplers, pens.
 It seems so obvious, but when you’re running around with less than 24 hours until your event, a stapler isn’t exactly top of mind.